 EIGHTH DAY - HIKE TEL DAN, VISIT A LOCAL WINERY AND CHOCOLATE FACTORY

-The eighth day begins with a visit to Tel Dan, the ancient ruins of King Jeroboam times.
+The eighth day of your Bar/Bat Mitzvah trip begins with a visit to Tel Dan, the ancient ruins of King Jeroboam times.

 As your tour guide in Israel, I will lead you along a path framed by beautiful nature to the amazing 9th-century heritage – a stone tablet engraved with the inscription of Hazael King of Damascus, in which he boasted of his victory over the king of Israel and the house of David.